Menu module overview

 Set responsive behavior

-As of Version 1.10, there's a Responsive style section with the following three options for how expand the menu when the hamburger icon is clicked:
+There's a Responsive style section with the following three options for how expand the menu when the hamburger icon is clicked:

 - Below row